Category Archives: Kitchen Layout

 via DeVOL Kitchens

-Unlike many one-wall kitchen layouts, this design has found a way to incorporate a full-size refrigerator into the room without compromising either the living space or the work area.
+Unlike many one-wall kitchen layouts, this design has managed to incorporate a full-size refrigerator into the room without compromising either the living space or the work area.
 The everyday color palette used here allows you to change up the style of the rest of the kitchen area without needing to rework the design or styling of the workspace.

 via Innerstadsspecialisten

-If you’re in search of a more bold kitchen design, this dramatic yet elegant style is for you.
+If you’re looking for a more bold kitchen design, this dramatic yet elegant style is perfect for you.
 The room makes full use of a range of black materials to achieve a dark, monochromatic single-wall kitchen.

 Touches of dark brown wood add a layer of depth by breaking up the intensity of the black.
 To maintain the effect, it’s important to use strategic lighting and dark appliances.
 The open geometric shelving helps to maximize storage space without adding unnecessary visual weight to the room.